 The First Presbyterian Church Music Series is also proud to host one of the longest running organ competitions in the country.
 Started in 1960, the National Organ Playing Competition has given up-and-coming young organists a chance to compete with other organists from across the globe.
 Many of our winners have gone on to become teachers and internationally acclaimed organists.
 Past winners include Douglas Cleveland, Craig Cramer, Carla Edwards, Paul Jacobs, Wolfgang Rubsam, and Todd Wilson.

-The 2022-2023 FPC Music Series is listed below.
-Admission to all concerts is free of charge.
-Please note that Chanticleer does require reserved seating.
-Please click the button at the top of the page to reserve your seats.
+The 2023-2024 FPC Music Series is listed below.
+Admission to all concerts is open to the public and free of charge.

 Music Series Schedule

 Chancel Choir – Rehearses on Thursdays from 7:00-9:00pm in the Music Room

 Handbell Choir – Rehearses on Thursdays from 5:30-6:30pm in Room 201